jhackett1/outpost-wp/README.md

 - Adding coverage areas to services, rather than just point locations
 - Adding admin notes and end-user reviews to services

+## To do list

+- Add taxonomy filtering to the /services API endpoint
+- Add front-end search widgets?